Book Your Day Restaurant Photography Shoot

-• Decide on the photography style: a fine-dining setting, casual and cosy, or a combination.
+• Choosing the photography style: fine dining, casual & cosy, or a combination.

-• Make a shot list with essential images to capture, such as interior, exterior, dishes, ambience, staff, etc.
+• Creating a shot list with essential images: interiors, exteriors, dishes, ambience, staff, and more.

-• Decide if natural light or artificial lighting is required.
+• Deciding whether to use natural light or artificial lighting.

 Example from a recent Italian restaurant shoot day